krother/training_and_teaching_methods/coding_exercises/live_coding.md

 ### Should I share results?
 Many participants like to review your code later.
 Others lose track and would like to catch up.

-Share your session afterwards (an interactive notebook or the IPython `%hist` command do a great job hear).
+Share your session afterwards (an interactive notebook or the IPython `%hist` command do a great job hereo).

 ### May I look up things in the documentation?